vsolovyov/blog/content/good-webcams.md

 +++

-Some people are not satisfied with a webcam from their notebook or an old webcam they've bought many years ago.
+Some people are not satisfied with a webcam from their notebook or an old webcam they bought many years ago.

 My brother decided he wants to try streaming.
 Some people can just start and other people want to research all the bits and pieces beforehand.
 Our chat